NikkaLuna/Database-Management-System/README.md

 OBJECTIVE:

-The primary objective of this project is to demonstrate proficiency in designing, developing, and querying databases for two distinct businesses.
+The primary objective of this project is to demonstrate proficiency in designing, developing, and querying databases.
 By effectively implementing ER models, creating tables, optimizing queries, and presenting meaningful reports, this project aims to showcase practical database management skills.

 KEY FEATURES: